autowarefoundation/autoware.universe/perception/map_based_prediction/Readme.md

-# Map Based Prediction
+# map_based_prediction

-## Purpose
+## Role

-`map_based_prediction` is a module that predicts future trajectories of obstacles based on road shapes and obstacle pose.
+`map_based_prediction` is a module to predict the future paths of other vehicles and pedestrians according to the shape of the map and the surrounding environment.

-## Algorithm
+## Inner-workings / Algorithms

 1. Get lanelet path
    The first step is to get the lanelet of the current position of the car.
 After that, we obtain several trajectories based on the map.